butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 # Change Log
+## v1.7.0
+* Fix all issues for latest sd webui
+* Move all settings to Setting tab

 ## v1.6.4
 * Add "Download All files" checkbox for downloading model section.
 Uncheck means only download 1 file.